Sixth Annual Alchemist Picnic • October 4–5, 2019

 Alchemist Picnic, a metalsmithing retreat held annually at Touchstone Center for Crafts will once again be hosted by noted metalsmith Wayne Werner.
 This year’s symposium includes an opening keynote by Lindsay Ketterer Gates, Adam Kenney, and Paul Rosenblatt speaking on the topic of ‘Connections for Creative Careers & Opportunities.’

 Demonstrations include Tom Muir, Lucy Derickson, Sean MacMillan, and Brian Ferrell.
-Admission includes great food, conversations, evening bonfires (weather permitting) & the return of midnight fireside casting with Richard Hoff.
+Admission includes great food, conversations, a pop-up exhibition, evening bonfires (weather permitting) & the return of midnight fireside casting with Richard Hoff.
 All makers, artists, craftspeople, arts organizations, guilds, schools, and universities are invited to attend this memorable event!
-A 25% early bird discount is being offered to participants who register before August 1st.

 Registration includes meals*, lodging may be purchased separately**.